oracle/terraform-provider-oci/website/docs/r/kms_key.html.markdown

 * `id` - The OCID of the key.
 * `key_shape` - The cryptographic properties of a key.
 	* `algorithm` - The algorithm used by a key's key versions to encrypt or decrypt.
+	* `curve_id` - Supported curve Ids for ECDSA keys
-	* `length` - The length of the key, expressed as an integer.
-Values of 16, 24, or 32 are supported.
+	* `length` - The length of the key in bytes, expressed as an integer.
+Values supported:
+		* AES: 16, 24 or 32
+		* RSA: 256, 384 or 512
+		* ECDSA: 32, 48, 66
 * `protection_mode` - The key's protection mode indicates how the key persists and where cryptographic operations that use the key are performed.
 A protection mode of `HSM` means that the key persists on a hardware security module (HSM) and all cryptographic operations are performed inside the HSM.
 A protection mode of `SOFTWARE` means that the key persists on the server, protected by the vault's RSA wrapping key which persists  on the HSM.
 All cryptographic operations that use a key with a protection mode of `SOFTWARE` are performed on the server.
 By default,  a key's protection mode is set to `HSM`.
 You can't change a key's protection mode after the key is created or imported.
 * `restored_from_key_id` - The OCID of the key from which this key was restored.
 * `state` - The key's current lifecycle state.
 Example: `ENABLED`